YOU CAN CURE

 Another major study finds that sleeping pills are associated with increased mortality risk, click here.

-FDA Recommends Lower Doses of Sleep Aids, click here.
+FDA Recommends Lower Doses of Ambien, click here.

 Influential report advises against use of sleeping pills in older adults, click here.